-De Laurentiis then went on to discuss the possibility of appointing Rafa Benitez as their new head coach following Walter Mazzarri's announcement that he will leave the club.
+De Laurentiis then went on to discuss the possibility of appointing Rafa Benitez as the club's new head coach following Walter Mazzarri's announcement that he will leave.

 "I will have to make a decision on who will accompany me at this club in the years to come."